gnomesoftuk/gitops-demo-apps/README.md

 # demo features

-When making changes to the nginx-demo repository, any new images built from it will result in a manifest change PR being submitted to this repo
+New demo images in dockerhub will fire a webhook to circleCI which will update the demo manifest with a new image digest and raise a PR

+This requires human approval !

+-> See gitops-argocd-apps to see how this gets deployed